gbetorre/cos/README.md

 ***Therefore, this software is provided 'AS IS' and I take no responsibility for any problems and incorrect operation caused by the classes modified for this porting.***

+___

+NOTE: the classes of this repository containing inherited abstract methods implemented as stubs, that **must be checked before using the library in production** and, as necessary, receive reasonable implementation, are the following:

+- `src/main/java/com/oreilly/servlet/CacheHttpServlet.java`
+- `src/main/java/com/oreilly/servlet/multipart/BufferedServletInputStream.java`
+- `src/main/java/com/oreilly/servlet/multipart/LimitedServletInputStream.java`

 ## Updating the build descriptor

 In order to compile the project for Jakarta EE, of course, you must also update Maven (or Gradle) dependencies accordingly to Jakarta EE 9+ versions of the Servlet API: